 If you have stage 2 womb cancer, the cancer has already spread to your cervix.
 As well as having your womb, cervix, fallopian tubes and ovaries removed, your surgeon will remove

 - The tissues holding your womb in place

 - The lymph nodes around your womb

 This operation is called a radical hysterectomy.
 You may also hear it called Wertheim’s hysterectomy after the doctor who first performed it.
 It is a major operation and you may be in hospital for a couple of weeks and recovering at home afterwards for at least a month.

 We have more information about having your womb cancer operation.

 After surgery your specialist may suggest radiotherapy.
 This is to help stop the cancer from coming back.
 You are more likely to be offered this extra treatment if you have a high grade (faster growing) cancer and cancer cells were found in your lymph nodes.

 If you have stage 3 womb cancer your specialist may suggest surgery, depending on how far your cancer has spread.
 It is likely you will need to have a radical hysterectomy to remove as much of the cancer as possible.
 There is information on this page in the stage 2 section about what a radical hysterectomy involves.

-After surgery you will probably have some radiotherapy.
-This is to kill off any cancer cells left behind after surgery and to help stop the cancer from coming back.
-Your doctor may also discuss hormone therapy or chemotherapy.
+After surgery you will usually have either radiotherapy or chemotherapy.
+This treatment is to kill off any cancer cells left behind after surgery and to help stop the cancer from coming back.
+Your doctor may also discuss hormone therapy.
 This will depend on how far the cancer has spread and the grade of the cancer cells.